FamilySearch/GEDCOM/specification/gedcom-03-datamodel.md

 Applications using `g7:ALIA` to represent a person with multiple `INDI` records should select or generate a representative `INDI` for the `SUBM`.`ALIA`.

-Applications requiring a "root individual" for display or navigational purposes should use the `HEAD`.`SUBM`'s `ALIA` if that is available.

 #### `ANCI` (Ancestor interest) `g7:ANCI`